PBLT-208/TopicTide/topicTide/Readme.md

 In file_lock.go:

 1. Encrypt the content and apply lock to avoid critical conditions and then only write to a file

+<<ESTABLISHING BROKER AND CONSUMER CONNECTION>>

+1. Broker is running on port 8080.
+2. Consumers connect via HTTP.

+In main.go:

+1. Listen request of Consumer and forward it to broker.go.

+In broker.go:

+1. Handle consumer HTTP request, fetch the requested message, decrypt it and return decrypted message.
+2. Send list of topics to consumer front-end to handle subscriptions.

+In file_lock.go:

+1. Decrypt the requested encrypted content.